Great Barrier Reef Budget Cruise – A True Cairns Icon!

-Relax on the huge sun deck, see the Great Barrier Reef from the glass bottom boat (optional extra) or take the “Wild Ride” on the famous Compass Boomnet.
+Relax on the huge sun deck, see Australia’s Great Barrier Reef from the glass bottom boat (optional extra) or take the “Wild Ride” on the famous Compass Boomnet.
 Scuba Diving is available as an optional extra for all levels of experience.

-Compass offers something for everyone and can be enjoyed by people of all ages, even those with limited swimming ability.
+Great Barrier Reef Budget Cruise offers something for everyone and can be enjoyed by people of all ages, even those with limited swimming ability.

 Tour Highlights & Inclusions

 - Up to 4 hours at two Outer Great Barrier Reef locations

 - Unlimited Snorkelling.
 Snorkelling mask, snorkel and fins included for the adults and kids

 - Free buoyancy aids – snorkelling vests and noodles

 - Delicious BBQ Lunch with fresh salads (Dietary requirements are catered for: vegetarian, vegan, gluten free and food allergies – please advise us upon booking)